Find out about packaged bank accounts that include insurance products, and what you should consider before opening one.

 They should share this information with you when you are considering opening the account, as well as the key features and exclusions of each insurance policy.

 Your bank should also give you an annual eligibility statement.
 This will set out the eligibility requirements for each of the insurance policies in the account.

 What you should consider before opening an account

 If you are considering taking out a packaged bank account you should:

 - think about whether you can afford the monthly fee

 - consider whether you would use each of the benefits included in the package

 - think about whether you have any existing insurance cover similar to those included in the packaged bank account.
 If you do, you may end up paying twice, but will usually only be able to make a claim on one policy

 If you do decide to take out a packaged bank account, you should review your personal circumstances at least annually when your bank or building society sends you an annual eligibility statement, and tell them if anything has changed.
-This is to avoid the risk that you become ineligible for one or more of the insurances if your circumstances have changed (e.g. if you develop an illness that could impact your ability to claim on travel insurance).
+This is to avoid the risk that you become ineligible for one or more of the insurances if your circumstances have changed (e.g. if you develop an illness that could affect your ability to claim on travel insurance).